teaghan/AI-Enhanced-Education/md_files/Activity_Playlab.md

 - **Public**: Anyone with the link can access

 <div class="alert alert-block alert-info">
-<h4>Important:</h4> To allow students to use your app without signing in, select "Public".
+<h4>Allowing Student Access</h4> To allow students to use your app without signing in, select "Public".
 Don't worry - the app is only shared with people who have the link to it!
 </div>

 After publishing, use the "Copy published link" button to share your app: